whittlem/pycryptobot/README.md

 Special sell cases:

-* "buymaxsize" specify a fixed max amount of the quote currency to buy with
+* "buymaxsize" specifies a fixed max amount of the quote currency to buy with
+* "nosellminpcnt" specifies the lower margin limit to not sell above
+* "nosellmaxpcnt" specifies the upper margin limit to not sell below
 * If "sellatloss" is on, bot will sell if price drops below the lower Fibonacci band
 * If "sellatloss" is on and "selllowerpcnt" is specified the bot will sell at the specified amount E.g. -2 for -2% margin
 * If "sellatloss" is on and "trailingstoploss" is specified the bot will sell at the specified amount below the buy high